Global HiringContact us

 Recent developments in Thailand

 We understand the challenges of keeping up with regulatory changes.
-That’s why we actively monitor these changes, so you don’t have to.
-Read on to discover what’s been happening in the labour market in Thailand.
+That’s why we actively monitor these developments, so you don’t have to.
+Below is an overview of the key labour law and employment changes affecting Thailand in 2026.

 Employer of Record in Thailand